psychcomposite/psychcomposite.github.io/framework/index.md

 # Framework

 PsychComposite outlines 6 dichotomies, 12 primitives and several temperaments.
-For each dichotomy where a clear preference towards a specific primitive exists, the corresponding primitive letter is included, and together they are aggregated to form a personality type, e.g. DSAI, LSI, YP.
+For each dichotomy where a clear preference towards a specific primitive exists, the corresponding primitive letter is included, and together they are aggregated to form a personality type, e.g. SKAI, LKI, BP.
-Contrary to other personality systems we do not require that you have a clear preference in every dichotomy; DS is hence just as valid of a personality type as DSAIYP.
+Contrary to other personality systems we do not require that you have a clear preference in every dichotomy; SC is hence just as valid of a personality type as SCAIHP.
 When a preference in multiple dichotomies exists, the person/type is said to belong to a set of [Temperaments](/framework/temperaments).
-For example, a person with DFY preferences belongs to the temperaments [Starter (DF)](/framework/temperaments/starter) and [Warmth (DY)](/framework/temperaments/warmth).

 ## Primitives